-How Can I Get Relief From Toothaches During Pregnancy?
+How Can I Get Relief From It In Pregnancy?

-Tooth ache can be very irritating and in severe cases may disrupt eating and drinking.
-Opening mouth, even to speak becomes troublesome, leaving you teary-eyed and grouchy!
-Over the counter painkillers are a very common approach as it is considered that the tooth ache will go away, the same way it randomly cropped up.
+Toothache during pregnancy can be very irritating and, in severe cases, may disrupt eating and drinking.
+Opening mouth, even to speak, becomes troublesome, leaving you teary-eyed and grouchy!
+Over the counter pain killers are a very common approach as it is considered that the toothache will go away, the same way it randomly cropped up.
 Really?
-Moreover, OTC medications can provide only temporary relief and may not be suited for consumption during pregnancy, it’s best to stick to natural, home remedies.
+Moreover, OTC medications can provide only temporary relief and may not be suited for consumption during pregnancy, and it’s best to stick to natural, home remedies.

 10 Natural Remedies To Get Relief From Toothache During Pregnancy

-Below is a list of natural remedies, which do not affect your health or the baby and are effective in curbing tooth ache too:
+Below is a list of natural remedies from toothache During pregnancy, which does not affect your health or the baby and is effective in curbing toothache too:

-- Clove: Clove or ‘laung’ is one of the common spices in our kitchen.
-You can either simply keep the whole clove between your teeth or apply clove oil on some cotton and hold it at the affected area
+Clove: Clove or ‘Laung’ is one of the common spices in our kitchen.
+You can either keep the whole clove between your teeth or apply clove oil on some cotton and hold it at the affected area

-- Saline solution: Simply mix one teaspoon of salt in a glass of warm water and gargle with this.
-This solution not only fights bacteria and dislodges stuck food particles, but also has soothing effect
+Saline solution: Mix one teaspoon of salt in a glass of warm water and gargle with this.
+This solution not only fights bacteria and dislodges stuck food particles, but also has a soothing effect

-- Hot or cold compress: Applying cold or hot compress soothes nerves and provides temporary relief from pain.
-Simply wrap a few ice cubes in soft cloth or handkerchief and apply at the affected area
+Hot or cold compress: Applying cold or hot compress soothes nerves and provides temporary relief from pain.
+Wrap a few ice cubes in soft cloth or handkerchief and apply at the affected area

-- Garlic: Garlic contains ‘allicin’, a substance that has antibacterial properties and instant soothing effect too.
-Caution should be exercised here that you do not place raw garlic directly in contact with the affected gum as this may further exacerbate it.
-It’s best to crush a garlic, wrap it up in a cotton and hold it firmly between teeth.
-As the juices are slowly released, this will take care of the tooth ache
+Garlic: Garlic contains ‘allicin,’ a substance that has antibacterial properties and instant soothing effect too.
+Caution should be exercised here that you do not place raw garlic directly in contact with the affected gum, as this may further exacerbate it.
+It’s best to crush garlic, wrap it up in cotton and hold it firmly between teeth.
+As the juices are slowly released, this will take care of the toothache

-- Tea rinse: Black tea contains tannins which works to reduce inflammation and ease swelling.
-Simple boil some tea in water, let it cool and rinse with it.
+Tea rinse: Black tea contains tannins that work to reduce inflammation and ease swelling.
+Simple boil some tea in water, let it cool, and rinse with it.
 Alternatively, dip a tea bag in warm water and gargle with it

-- Peppermint: Peppermint leaves or ‘pudina’ is often grown in pots at our homes and we use it to make chutneys.
-It must be noted that mint leaves have fabulous pain relieving properties.
-It will instantly lift your mood and the juices will work against pain.
-You can simply boil a few mint leaves and drink it like a peppermint tea, gargle with it or simply chew on them!
+Peppermint: Peppermint leaves or ‘pudina’ is often grown in pots at our homes, and we use it to make chutneys.
+It must be noted that mint leaves have fabulous pain-relieving properties.
+It will instantly lift your mood, and the juices will work against pain.
+You can boil a few mint leaves and drink it like a peppermint tea, gargle with it or chew on them!

-- Raw onion: The juice of raw onion is capable of soothing the dental pain and works as an antiseptic.
-You can either place a small piece of raw onion at the affected spot or dab a cotton in onion juice and hold it there.
-However, chewing it for just 3 minutes can have terrific result!
+Raw onion: The juice of the raw onion is capable of soothing the dental pain and works as an antiseptic.
+You can either place a small piece of raw onion at the affected spot or dab cotton in onion juice and hold it there.
+However, chewing it for just 3 minutes can have a terrific result!

-- Spinach leaves: Who knew that Popeye’s favourite food – spinach also had pain relieving properties!
+Spinach leaves: Who knew that Popeye’s favorite food – spinach also had pain-relieving properties!
 Truly a super-food, eh!
 All you need to do is, wash a few spinach leaves and chew them raw between the affected teeth

-- Carom seeds: Carom seeds or ‘ajwain’ is another common spice available in our household.
-Simply boil one teaspoon whole ajwain with half teaspoon salt in half litre water, strain and gargle frequently
+Carom seeds: Carom seeds or ‘ajwain’ is another common spice available in our household.
+Boil one teaspoon whole ajwain with half teaspoon salt in half liter water, strain and gargle frequently

-- Basil: Basil or our very own Tulsi can come to your aid to combat tooth ache.
-Simple crush a few basil leaves along with equal amount of peppercorns and apply this paste on the affected tooth.
-Otherwise you may simply chew on the basil or make a concoction (basil leaves + peppercorns boiled in water) and gargle with it
+Basil: Basil or our very own Tulsi can come to your aid to combat toothache.
+Crush a few basil leaves along with an equal amount of peppercorns and apply this paste on the affected tooth.
+Otherwise, you may chew on the basil or make a concoction (basil leaves + peppercorns boiled in water) and gargle with it